kylegreenf/4SightMyopiaExamination/README.md

 # 4SightMyopiaExamination
-Android application to diagnose myopia (nearsightedness)
+Android application to diagnose myopia (nearsightedness) using a voice-activated Snellen eye chart.

 Project can be run by opening with Android Studio 3.6 or above.